badetitou/badetitou.github.io/projects/VSCode-Pharo/_posts/2021-03-03-VSCode-Developer.md

 When started:

 1. The `PLSServer` looks for its methods with the pragma `jrpc` to define the method that will be accessible by the extension.
-For instance the following method is called when the client execute the method `initialize`.
+For instance, the following method is called when the client executes the method `initialize`.
 ```st
 onInitializeTrace: trace processId: processId clientInfo: clientInfo rootPath: rootPath workspaceFolders: workspaceFolders capabilities: capabilities rootUri: rootUri
     <jrpc: #initialize>